A-Star100/sonicbot/README.md

 2. What are the `['key'] * X` things?

    That is the key weighing system.
 Using it, certain keys will be pressed more than others via `random.choice()` in Python.
 Adjusting these values adjust the bias level per key.
-Not specifying     one will trigger the default.
+Not specifying     one means no bias for that key.

 3. The bot doesn't work.